esphome/esphome-docs/components/sensor/daly_hkms_bms.rst

 UART Connection
 ---------------

-Connect RX from BMS to TX in ESP board and TX from BMS to RX in ESP board.
+Connect RX from BMS to TX on ESP board and TX from BMS to RX on ESP board.

 Alternatively, use an RS485 converter and connect A to A/+ and B to B/-.
-Always connect the ground, even when using RS485, to avoid stray currents running through the RS485 transceivers.
+Always connect the ground when using RS485 to avoid stray currents running through the RS485 transceivers.

+Be aware that by default, the BMS goes to sleep after 1 hour and can not be woken up via RS485, only by RX/TX UART communication, charging/discharging the battery or toggling the switch input.

 The connectors are compatible with JST-GH (1.25mm pin pitch).